DioxusLabs/docsite/docs-src/en/CLI/cmd/translate.md

 ## Output rsx to a file

-You can pass a file to the traslate command to set the path to write the output of the command to:
+You can pass a file to the translate command to set the path to write the output of the command to:

 ```
 dioxus translate --file ./index.html component.rsx